JAGrenier/Capstone_FE/README.md

 ## Challenges
 With the target audience of this application, accessibility was an important goal.
-I faced some challenges with implementing an embedded map and meeting accessibility standards.
 To help me with this, I used the WAVE accessibility evaluation tool throughout the process.
 This tool helped me make smart choices about contrast, forms, and buttons.

 Previous to this project I had not used Node.js or PostgreSQL.
 I was able to reference documentation through out the project to succesfully implement my back end.